Defining a Bigot

 - prejudiced person

 Do you know of someone intolerant because someone holds a different opinion?
 I am reminded of a recent LinkedIn post where a gentleman posted something ambiguous about his support for a presidential candidate.
-However, a gal with a different opinion responded with a clear opposition and a threat of calling his employer and making trouble for him.
+However, a gal with a different opinion responded with clear opposition and threatened to call his employer and make trouble for him.
 I was floored at the childish and emotional response.
 This woman, supposedly an HR “professional,” is a bigot.
 Now, let me clear a couple of things up.

 A bigot is NOT someone that DISAGREES with you.
 A bigot is someone intolerant of you BECAUSE they disagree with you.
 It is an important difference, but it also gets a little complex.